konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="commentariesall"></a>
 # **CommentariesAll**
-> SportCommentariesAllResponse CommentariesAll (string version, string sport)
+> SportCommentariesAllResponse CommentariesAll (string version = null, string sport = null)

 All